oroinc/documentation/commerce/admin_guide/landing_system_configuration/websites/routing_sitemap/global_routing.rst

    .. image:: /admin_guide/img/configuration/websites/routing_website_matchers.png
       :class: with-border

+   .. note:: The Website Matchers feature is only available in the Enterprise edition.

    * **Website Matchers** - with this option, you can define the way OroCommerce will identify the website customer uses.
 It is recommended to select at least one option.
 Supported options: *ENV Variable Based*, *Cookie Based*, *URL Based*.
 When more than one option is selected, set the method priority in the **sort order** column to define the most reliable and trusted one.

    * **Enable Redirect** - indicates whether the customer should be automatically redirected to the website that was identified using one of the  website matching methods (e.g. user navigated to the *us-store.com* but their cookies indicate that they are visiting the *uk-store.com*).